 In both cases, our leading surgeon and world-renowned hair restoration expert, Dr Edward Ball, makes tiny incisions in the recipient areas using specialist blades of 0.6mm to 1.1mm, depending on the patient’s skin texture and the size of the grafts.
 This stage determines the distribution and direction of growth of the new hair.
 Dr Ball’s highly skilled team of technicians then implant the hair grafts into the balding areas of the scalp.
 Every step is performed with great care, precision and artistry to create a natural look that’s unique to each patient.

 FUT surgery leaves a linear scar, which usually requires hair to be worn at grade four or longer to be concealed.
 Following FUE, there will be a series of tiny dot scars in the donor area of the scalp, but these are barely visible to the naked eye.

 After your surgery

-The newly-implanted grafts are very delicate and should not be touched for the first five days.
+The newly-implanted grafts are very delicate and should not be touched for the first five days of the healing process.
 Your scalp may also be slightly swollen and there will be some scabbing, although this should clear by the tenth postoperative day.

 A lifetime of professional hair care

-When you leave The Maitland Clinic after your treatment, we’ll provide you with everything you need to take care of your grafts in the first few weeks.
+When you leave The Maitland Clinic after your treatment, we’ll provide you with everything you need to take care of your grafts in the first few weeks of the healing process.
 You’ll also have the opportunity to attend regular consultations and check-ups during the healing process.
 As most of our patients come from throughout the UK and abroad, many of them choose to keep in contact via email, phone and video calls.

 However, our support stretches far beyond this initial recovery period.
 The Maitland Clinic’s ‘open-door’ policy ensures patients have access to a lifetime of professional hair care.
 We love to see and hear how our patients are progressing and you’re welcome to return to us for support, advice or follow-up procedures at any point.